Curl Command Line Tool - Fetch Data & Interact with APIs

 curl -X GET http://url/endpoint

-# -d, --data @data HTTP POST data from file
+# -d, --data @data: Send data from a file in a POST request

 curl -d '{json}' -H 'Content-Type: application/json' http://url/endpoint